 “He’s a clown,” Maryanne is quoted saying, according to a copy of the book reviewed by VICE News.
 Maryanne dismisses his then-burgeoning presidential campaign in 2015 as preposterous, saying: “This will never happen.”

 And that’s just for starters.
-Maryanne is depicted as reacting with outrage and anger at her brother Donald’s antics on the campaign trail in private conversations with Mary.
-One passage notes how, as a candidate, Donald Trump began to reference his brother Fred Jr.’s struggles with alcoholism “to burnish his anti-addiction bonafides,” the book says.
+Maryanne is depicted as reacting with outrage and anger at Donald’s antics on the campaign trail in private conversations with Mary.
+One passage notes how, as a candidate, Donald Trump began to reference his brother Fred Jr.’s struggles with alcoholism “to burnish his anti-addiction bona fides,” the book says.

-“He’s using your father’s memory for political purposes,” Maryanne is quoted as telling her niece Mary.
+“He’s using your father’s memory for political purposes,” Maryanne is quoted as telling Mary.
 “And that’s a sin.”

-Mary Trump’s book, “Too Much And Never Enough: How My Family Created The World’s Most Dangerous Man,” takes direct aim at her uncle, President Trump, and the psychological origins of his “bizarre and self-defeating behavior.”
+Mary Trump’s book, “Too Much and Never Enough: How My Family Created the World’s Most Dangerous Man,” takes direct aim at her uncle and the psychological origins of his “bizarre and self-defeating behavior.”

 Her book traces the roots of his “fatal flaws” and “pathologies” through his family history.
 She focuses on Donald Trump’s damaging relationship with his parents, including “my grandfather’s sociopathy and my grandmother’s illnesses, both physical and psychological.”

-Mary Trump bases her analysis both on her insider position as a member of the family, and a trained clinical psychologist — and she hammers her uncle as utterly unqualified for the presidency and the challenges he now faces.
+Mary Trump bases her analysis on her insider position as a family member as well as her training as a clinical psychologist — and she hammers her uncle as utterly unqualified for the presidency and the challenges he now faces.

-In several passages she depicts Maryanne, Trump’s sister, as sharing in her negative assessments.
+In several passages she depicts Maryanne as sharing in her negative assessments.